Terrenteller/Valheim-Plugins/README.md

 # Legal Stuff

 This repo is licenced under [LGPL 3.0](LICENCE.md) unless where otherwise stated.
+Markdown-formatted licences are provided by [IQAndreas/markdown-licenses](https://github.com/IQAndreas/markdown-licenses).

+CustomItemSlotLib is a fork of [nearbear](https://github.com/nearbear/ValheimBepinexMods/tree/main/CustomSlotItemLib)'s repo and remains licensed under the [MIT Licence](CustomSlotItemLib/LICENCE).

 Package preview imagery is derived from content provided by https://clipart-library.com and is approved for "Non-Commercial Use" per their [custom license](http://clipart-library.com/terms.html).